Snowflake-Labs/sfquickstarts/site/sfguides/src/integrating_fluentd_with_snowflake/integrating_fluentd_with_snowflake.md

 <!-- ------------------------ -->
-## Set up Snowsight to visualize log events
+## Set up Snowsight to Visualize log Events
-Duration: 1
+Duration: 12

 Since parsed logs are stored as JSON in the `RECORD` column, you can set up Snowsight to visualize log events.

-**Example 1:** To make a Snowsight dashboard, paste the following code:
+**Example 1:** To make a Snowsight dashboard, copy and paste the following code:
 ``` sql
 SELECT
     time,